Inverse Optimization: Theory and Applications: Related Learning Paradigms

 denote the state-action $q$-function.
 Then, given a policy $\bhpi$, the Max-Margin loss function is

 The above loss computes the difference in $q$-values between the actions from an observed policy and the next best action.
 For MDPs where the reward only depends on the state, i.e., $\theta(s, a) = \theta(s)$ for all $a \in \set{A}$,~\citet{ng2000algorithms} note that this loss is a convex function of $\btheta$.
-They formulate a convex program where the estimated reward is constrained such that the observed policy satisfies an optimality condition for the MDP.
-Below, we present a variant of their formulation\footnote{\citet{ng2000algorithms} consider a different optimality condition from Property~\ref{prop:cs_mdp} using a vector-matrix product representation of the value function.
-Problem~\eqref{eq:irl_max_margin} can be equivalently developed with any optimality criteria for $v(s)$.}:
+They formulate a convex program where the estimated reward is constrained to ensure that the observed policy satisfies an optimality condition for the MDP.
+Below, we present a variant of the original formulation:

 The constraints of Problem~\eqref{eq:irl_max_margin} are equivalent to~\eqref{eq:inverse_mdp2}--\eqref{eq:inverse_mdp4} except here written with the $q$-function.
-Furthermore in addition to the Max-Margin loss,~\citet{ng2000algorithms} include a regularization term $-\kappa \norm{\btheta}_1$ where $\kappa > 0$ is a regularization weight.
-This term encourages ``simpler'' small-magnitude rewards, which are more desirable in reinforcement learning.
+Furthermore in addition to the Max-Margin loss,~\citet{ng2000algorithms} include a regularization term $-\kappa \norm{\btheta}_1$ that encourages ``simpler'' small-magnitude estimated rewards.

-Problem~\eqref{eq:irl_max_margin} is typically too difficult to solve for practical applications where the state and action spaces are large and we only observe trajectories rather than policies and state transition probabilities.
+Problem~\eqref{eq:irl_max_margin} can be typically too difficult to solve for practical applications where the state and action spaces are large and we only observe trajectories rather than policies and state transition probabilities.
 The Max-Margin literature proposes two resolutions to address these concerns.
-First, IRL methods may model the reward as a linear combination of fixed basis functions $\theta(s) = \sum_{b=1}^B \theta_b f^{(b)}(s)$, thereby reducing the number of variables to estimate.
-Second, IRL methods eschew the task of designing a reward function for which the observed trajectories satisfy an optimality condition.
-Instead, they minimize the margin between the value function of the optimal policy $\bpi(\btheta)$ and the empirical expected state-action $q$-function value of the observed trajectories:
+First, we may model the reward as a linear combination of fixed basis functions $\theta(s) = \sum_{b=1}^B \theta_b f^{(b)}(s)$; this can reduce the number of variables to estimate and further ensure linearity in the parameters identical to convex-separable bases in the inverse optimization literature.
+Second, we may eschew designing a reward function itself and instead minimize the margin between the value function of the optimal policy $\bpi(\btheta)$ and the empirical expected state-action $q$-function value, i.e.,